Art Deco architecture of New York City: Residential

-Alongside the commercial boom of the 1920s, New York experienced a huge increase in residential construction; 20 percent of all new housing built in the United States in that decade was built in New York.
+Alongside the commercial boom of the 1920s, New York experienced a huge increase in residential construction; 20 percent of all new housing built in the US in that decade was built in New York.
 Apartment buildings grew from 39 percent of construction in 1919 to 77 percent in 1926.
 The Art Deco era paralleled New Yorkers' shift away from tenement-style housing (multifamily homes with shared facilities) and row houses, towards apartment buildings (single-family rooms with separate bathrooms).
 Developers began building apartments targeting the middle class.
 Urban Art Deco was a way of appealing to prospective renters and keep them in the city, rather than the suburbs.
 The growth of the subway drove new Art Deco architecture as well.
 Developers built new speculative housing in the undeveloped areas the new subway lines reached, and New York's population diffused outward.
 The great majority of these new apartments throughout the boroughs topped out at six stories, because building seven stories or taller required more expensive fireproof materials.
 The downturn in the housing market of the 1930s encouraged New Dealers to focus on nonprofit and limited-profit housing to renew blighted parts of the city or expand beyond its current limits.
 Examples of these limited-profit housing initiatives can be found throughout the boroughs, especially in Sunnyside, Queens.
 To save money, the middle-class Art Deco often used "cast stone" (concrete) instead of expensive carved stone, reusing molds to repeat designs and shapes.

 In Manhattan, Art Deco apartments sprouted up across the borough.
 On the Upper East Side, Raymond Hood and John Mead Howells were commissioned to build a small apartment building in 1927 by the owner of the Daily News.
 Its ten floors features silver window spandrels with geometric designs and zigzags, and was awarded a medal by the American Institute of Architects for demonstrating a pioneering form of the new modern architectural style.
 One of the only known Art Deco townhouses was built nearby on East 80th Street as a residence for the banker Lionello Perera.
 Its modest brick facade is broken up by different patterns, with geometric stone bands separating stories and a decorative metal entrance.
-The residence would later be owned by Art Deco collector Barbara Streisand, making it her largest piece.
+The residence was later owned by Art Deco collector Barbra Streisand, making it her largest piece.